SaraFarron/cheatsheets/sql/postgre.md

 | \a |	Switch from aligned to non-aligned column output
 | \H |	Switch the output to HTML format
 | \q |	Exit psql shell

+#### By default postgres makes all strings lowercase, to prevent this, use double quotes